MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 This configuration uses a policy [advanced setting](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.

 When the Azure Information Protection unified labeling client is used in Office apps, it looks for sensitive information in documents when they are first saved.
-Providing the [EnableAudit](#disable-sending-audit-data-to-azure-information-protection-analytics) advanced setting is not set to **False**, any sensitive information types found (predefined or custom) are then sent to Azure Information Protection analytics.
+Providing the [EnableAudit](#disable-sending-audit-data-to-azure-information-protection-analytics) advanced setting is not set to **False**, any predefined sensitive information types found are then sent to Azure Information Protection analytics.

 To change this behavior so that sensitive information types found by the unified labeling client are not sent to Azure Information Protection analytics, enter the following strings for the selected label policy: